 KUN - hi, _bi, _ka

-• 日曜日- untranslatable"you"bi - Sunday (Started using Chinese reading and ended using Japanese reading.
+• 日曜日- nichiyoubi Sunday (Started using the Chinese reading and ended using the Japanese reading.)

 人